Binions

 Jump To:

 Table Games: Blackjack, craps, poker, roulette, baccarrat, Pai gow and a few trendy varieties.
-The Binon's legacy is good games, like 3:2 blackjack and 10x odds on craps, and that great stuff is back.
-New management has also scattered a few extra tables around, possibly in hopes of regaining a reputation as a good place to play table games.
-Recently, there have been three ladies with large breasts dealing blackjack out in front.
+There is lousy blackjack rules, but healthy 10x odds on craps.
+Recently, there have been ladies with large breasts dealing blackjack out in front where passers-by can see them.

-Bet Minimums: Blackjack is mostly $5, but you can sometimes find a seat at a $3 table, all of it 3:2.
+Bet Minimums: Blackjack is mostly $5, but you can sometimes find a seat at a $3 table.
 Craps is usually $5 (rarely $3).
 Let It Ride, Pai Gow are $5.
 Roulette's a $4 minimum with $1 chips.

-Machines: Lousy video poker, normal slots, and apparently lots and lots of keno machines.
+Machines: Mediocre video poker, normal slots, and apparently lots and lots of keno machines.

 Cocktails?
 Good cocktail service, unless it's crowded.